Thrombocythemia: Signs and symptoms

 High platelet counts do not necessarily signal any clinical problems, and can be picked up on a routine full blood count.
 However, it is important that a full medical history be elicited to ensure that the increased platelet count is not due to a secondary process.
 Often, it occurs in tandem with an inflammatory disease as the principal stimulants of platelet production (e.g. thrombopoietin) are elevated in these clinical states as part of the acute phase reaction.
 High platelet counts can occur in patients with polycythemia vera (high red blood cell counts), and is an additional risk factor for complications.

 A very small number of people report symptoms of erythromelalgia, a burning sensation and redness of the extremities that resolves with cooling, or aspirin or both.

 Scientific literature sometimes excludes thrombocytosis from the scope of thrombophilia by definition, but practically, by the definition of thrombophilia as an increased predisposition to thrombosis, thrombocytosis (especially primary thrombocytosis) is a potential cause of thrombophilia.
 Conversely, secondary thrombocytosis very rarely causes thrombotic complications.

 Causes

 Reactive thrombocythemia is the most common cause of a high platelet count.
 It accounts for 88% to 97% of thrombocythemia cases in adults, and near 100% in children.
 In adults, acute infection, tissue damage, chronic inflammation and malignancy are the common causes of reactive thrombocythemia.
 Usually, one or more of these conditions is present in more than 75% of the cases with reactive thrombocythemia.
 Causes for reactive thrombocythemia in children are similar to adults.
 In addition, hemolytic anemia and thalassemia are often present in children living in the Middle East.
 Other causes of reactive thrombocythemia include: post surgery, iron deficiency, drugs, and rebound effect after bone marrow suppression.
+Research suggests that thrombocytosis can also occur after physical exercise, and is triggered by hemoconcentration and the release of platelets from the liver, lungs and spleen.